-How to style a bed right; it’s a question that comes up a fair bit in my day-to-day work as a designer.
-So right here, right now, I’m going to give you the lowdown on how to do it at your place.
+How to style a bed with cushions: it’s a question that comes up a lot in my day-to-day work as a designer.
+So right here, right now, I’m going to give you the lowdown on how to get it right at your place.

 When I do my final decorative install in a client’s home, bedding is a huge part of the day.
 All of the rooms in the home are fully decked out with furniture I’ve sourced already.
 But then I tend to bring in the bedding and decor and fully style the rooms with finishing touches so they feel complete.
 What can I say, I love a reveal like you see on those design shows.